prrvchr/jdbcDriverOOo/README.md

 ### What has been done for version 0.0.4:

-- Rewrite of [Driver](https://github.com/prrvchr/jdbcDriverOOo/blob/master/source/Driver/source/io/github/prrvchr/uno/sdbc/Driver.java) in Java version 11 OpenJDK amd64 under Eclipse 4.11.0 with the plugin: LibreOffice Extension/Component Development - Java version 4.0.1.
+- Rewrite of [Driver](https://github.com/prrvchr/jdbcDriverOOo/blob/master/source/Driver/source/io/github/prrvchr/uno/sdbc/Driver.java) in Java version 11 OpenJDK amd64 under Eclipse IDE for Java Developers version 4.23.0 with the plugin:
+    - LOEclipse or LibreOffice Eclipse plugin for extension development version 4.0.1.
+    - PyDev or Python IDE for Eclipse version 9.3.0.

 - Writing the `Statement`, `PreparedStatement`, `CallableStatement`, `ResultSet`, `...` services of JDBC (thanks to hanya for [MRI](https://github.com/hanya/MRI) which was of great help to me...)